meinside/pilite-rb/README.md

+# PiLITE-rb

 ## 0. Purpose

 For controlling Pi-LITE board on Raspberry Pi with Ruby or Rails.

-Pi-LITE boards can be found here: http://shop.ciseco.co.uk/pi-lite-lots-of-leds-for-the-raspberry-pi-0805-red/
+Pi-LITE is a 14x9 LED control board that can be found here: http://shop.ciseco.co.uk/pi-lite-lots-of-leds-for-the-raspberry-pi-0805-red/

 ## 1. Setup